1. Zito family

 * You may bath your puppy as often as you needed using any puppy shampoo.
 You will want to fully dry them and use a slicker brush to remove any dead hair or mats.
 If you let them air dry without brushing it will cause mats and tangles to form.
 Which will not only hurt their skin but will cause them to have to be shaved.
 Every puppy will go through a stage where they will mat up.
 This usually happens around 5-6 months when the adult coat comes in.
 If you cut the dog down shorter during that time, the coat will grow in beautiful and easier to maintain.

 *NEVER LIMIT FOOD while the puppy is growing.
-They will eat the amount their bodies require to properly develope.
+They will eat the amount their bodies require to properly develop.
 They need to eat at least 2x a day.
-3x a day if your schedule allows.
 During meal time, let them eat and drink what they want.
 Once they walk away you can pick up the food/water.
 If they empty their bowl and seem to be searching for more food, give them a little more.
-We feed our puppies Kirkland brand Nature's Domain from Costco.
-It is turkey, sweet potatoe and grain free good for every stage of your puppy's life.
-We can give you a sample bag to take home to use for transition if you choose to feed them a different food.
+We feed them Kirkland brand Nature's Domain puppy food from Costco.

 * Your puppy may experience a loose stool due to the move to your home or food change.
 There are some some options to try to help your puppy's belly settle down and firm up their stool.
 To avoid dehydration make sure to provide clean drinking water.